eitrheim/Resume-Screening-and-Selection/README.md

 -	The first column is a unique code (ReqID) and the second is the job description (text)
 ### Step 3: Rank candidates
 -	File: `pipeline.py`
--	Update line34 `pipeline(jobID='abcd123', topX=10, root_file_path='/Users/anneitrheim/PycharmProjects/Resume-Screening-and-Selection/')`
+-	Update line 34 `pipeline(jobID='abcd123', topX=10, root_file_path='/Users/anneitrheim/PycharmProjects/Resume-Screening-and-Selection/')`:
     -   Select jobID to rank candidates: `jobID`
     -   Select number of top candidates to show: `topX`
     -   Enter file path of the repo if on your local machine: `root_file_path`